Lina Srivastava Keynote Speaker

 Previously, Lina worked as the Executive Director of Kids with Cameras, and the Executive Director of the Association of Video of Filmmakers.

-Srivastava is on the US State Department’s American Film Showcase expert roster, a Boehm Media Senior Fellow, a Civic Hall Labs Fellow, a Fellow of the Royal Society of Arts, Fullbright Specialist candidate and a Rockwood Institute/JustFilms Fellow.
+Srivastava is a Fulbright Specialist, on the US State Department’s American Film Showcase expert roster, a Boehm Media Senior Fellow, a Civic Hall Labs Fellow, a Fellow of the Royal Society of Arts, and a Rockwood Institute/JustFilms Fellow.

 Lina graduated from New York University School of Law, having trained there as an attorney.